 In 2017, Bangko Sentral ng Pilipinas licenced two virtual currency exchanges.
 There are 12 more cryptocurrency exchange applications in line.

-Sending money to the Philippines is a simple process, especially is you use the money transfer services.
-The following is what you need to send money to the Philippines.
+Sending money to the Philippines is a simple process, especially if you use money transfer services.
+The following is what you need to send money to the Philippines:

 You may need to provide additional information depending on the size of the amount or the location to which you are sending.
 These measures are part of the global anti-money laundering (AML) and financial crime protection.